Konpira Grand Theatre (Kanamaru-za) (旧金毘羅大芝居(金丸座))

 - Not available

-- * Closed until 3rd Monday of Reiwa 4th year due to earthquake-resistant construction work Scheduled
+- * Closed until 3rd Monday of Reiwa 4th year due to earthquake-resistant construction.
+Scheduled

 Information Sources: NAVITIME JAPAN